2022 U-Pick Open Weekends in August

 Blueberries store best in the refrigerator unwashed.
 When berries come fresh from the farm they can hold up for over two weeks.
 Wash them with cold water just before serving.

 Do not wash them before freezing.
 Put them in a plastic bag, seal it, and then place the bag in the freezer.
 That’s it!
+(Or simply leave them in the bag you pulled out of your bucket with a twist tie.)
 No trays are needed.
 Wash them before eating.
 If you thaw them, they will retain their shape but become a little bit soft.
 They are excellent for baking, smoothies, and pancakes.
-We love eating them frozen out of the bag and right on top of hot oatmeal.
+We love eating them frozen out of the bag.

-For the health and safety of everyone, you cannot take your dog into the field.
+USDA health regulations do not allow us to permit animals in the field.
 There are wonderful places to walk nearby and we’re happy to show you where to go.